maros/Zway-Rain/README.md

 # Zway-Rain

-This plugin creates a virtual binary rain sensor, that indicates whether it currently rains or not.
+This module creates a virtual binary rain sensor, that indicates whether it currently rains or not.
 The sensor can query

 * multiple binary sensors (eg. a FIB_FGBS-001 with an attached rain sensor)
-* the standard OpenWeather plugin
+* the standard OpenWeather module
-* the WeatherUndergound plugin from https://github.com/maros/Zway-WeatherUnderground
+* the WeatherUndergound module from https://github.com/maros/Zway-WeatherUnderground
+* the ForecastIO module from https://github.com/maros/Zway-ForecastIO

 If one of the sources detects rain, then the rain sensor will be triggered.
 Untriggering after rain stops may have an optional timeout period.